Twisted Metal: Black

-Twisted Metal: Black is a 2001 vehicular combat video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
-It is the first game to be developed by Incog Inc. Entertainment, formed by SingleTrac alumni.
+Twisted Metal: Black is a 2001 vehicular combat game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation 2.
 The fifth title of the Twisted Metal series following Twisted Metal 4 (1999), it serves as a reboot of the franchise.
+It is the first game to be developed by Incog Inc., formed by alumni of SingleTrac—the developers of Twisted Metal (1995) and Twisted Metal 2 (1996).
 An online enabled multiplayer-only variant, Twisted Metal: Black Online, was released later as a free send-away.
 The game received acclaim from critics and was nominated for several gaming awards.

 It was also the first Twisted Metal released in PAL territories since Twisted Metal 2.
 Both Twisted Metal: Black and Twisted Metal: Black Online were reissued as part of Sony Greatest Hits program.
-A standard downloadable version of Twisted Metal: Black is included in the first batch of copies of Twisted Metal for PlayStation 3, discernible by the "Limited Edition" tab near the top of the cover art.
+A standard downloadable version of Twisted Metal: Black is included in the first batch of copies of Twisted Metal (2012) for PlayStation 3, discernible by the "Limited Edition" tab near the top of the cover art.
 In December 2015, the game was made available for the PlayStation 4 through the PlayStation Network.